ManageIQ/guides/developer_setup/seeding_test_inventory.md

 We can find these values by looking at the amazon provider's vcr cassette file, `src/manageiq/manageiq-providers-amazon/spec/vcr_cassettes/manageiq/providers/amazon/cloud_manager/refresher_inventory_object.yml`

-We can see that `'us-east-1'` is used as the region in the URIs, and in the `config/secrets.defaults.yml` and `spec/factories/ext_management_system.rb` files we can see that `AMAZON_CLIENT_ID` and `AMAZON_CLIENT_SECRET` are used for the userid and password values for the authentication.
+We can see that `'us-east-1'` is used as the region in the URIs, and in the Rails credentials and `spec/factories/ext_management_system.rb` files we can see that `AMAZON_CLIENT_ID` and `AMAZON_CLIENT_SECRET` are used for the userid and password values for the authentication.